SGLT2 inhibitor: Adverse effects

 Genital infections seem to be the most common adverse effect of gliflozins.
 In clinical trials fungal infections, urinary tract infections and osmotic diuresis were higher in patients treated with gliflozins.

-In May 2015, the FDA issued a warning that gliflozins can increase risk of diabetic ketoacidosis (DKA).
+In May 2015, the FDA issued a warning that gliflozins can increase risk of diabetic ketoacidosis (DKA, a serious condition in which the body produces high levels of blood acids called ketones).
 By reducing glucose blood circulation, gliflozins cause less stimulation of endogenous insulin secretion or lower dose of exogenous insulin that results in diabetic ketoacidosis.
 They can specifically cause euglycemic DKA (euDKA, DKA where the blood sugar is not elevated) because of the renal tubular absorption of ketone bodies.
 A particularly high risk period for ketoacidosis is the perioperative period.
-SGLT2 inhibitors may need to be discontinued before surgery, and only recommended when someone is not unwell, is adequately hydrated and able to consume a regular diet.
+SGLT2 inhibitors may need to be discontinued before surgery, and are only recommended when someone is not unwell, is adequately hydrated, and can consume a regular diet.
+Symptoms of ketoacidosis include nausea, vomiting, abdominal pain, tiredness, and trouble breathing.
+To lessen the risk of developing ketoacidosis after surgery, the FDA has approved changes to the prescribing information for SGLT2 inhibitor diabetes medicines to recommend they be stopped temporarily before scheduled surgery.
+Canagliflozin, dapagliflozin, and empagliflozin should each be stopped at least three days before, and ertugliflozin should be stopped at least four days before scheduled surgery.

 In September 2015, the FDA issued a warning related to canagliflozin (Invokana) and canagliflozin/metformin (Invokamet) due to decreased bone mineral density and therefore increased risk of bone fractures.
-Using gliflozins in combination therapy with metformin can lower the risk of hypoglycemia compared to other T2DM such as sulfonylureas and insulin.
+Using gliflozins in combination therapy with metformin can lower the risk of hypoglycemia compared to other type 2 diabetes treatments such as sulfonylureas and insulin.

-Increased risk of lower limb amputation is associated with canagliflozin but further data is needed to confirm this risk associated with different gliflozins.
+Increased risk of lower limb amputation is associated with canagliflozin, but further data is needed to confirm this risk associated with different gliflozins.
 A European Medicines Agency review concluded that there is a potential increased risk of lower limb amputation (mostly affecting the toes) in people taking canagliflozin, dapagliflozin and empagliflozin.

 In August 2018, the FDA issued a warning of an increased risk of Fournier gangrene in patients using SGLT2 inhibitors.
 The absolute risk is considered very low.

-To lessen the risk of developing ketoacidosis (a serious condition in which the body produces high levels of blood acids called ketones) after surgery, the FDA has approved changes to the prescribing information for SGLT2 inhibitor diabetes medicines to recommend they be stopped temporarily before scheduled surgery.
-Canagliflozin, dapagliflozin, and empagliflozin should each be stopped at least three days before, and ertugliflozin should be stopped at least four days before scheduled surgery.

-Symptoms of ketoacidosis include nausea, vomiting, abdominal pain, tiredness, and trouble breathing.

 In the FDA Adverse Event Reporting System an increase was reported in events of acute kidney injury associated with SGLT2 inhibitors, though data from clinical trials actually showed a reduction in such events with SGLT-2 treatment.